-- 15.13 Before a thesis is examined, the supervisor and the HoR must certify that the student has completed the required study for the degree.
-The certification is made on Brunel form HD/E1. - 15.14 The University form, Supervisor's/Candidate's Sections, must be signed by the Main Supervisor and then by the student confirming that the responsibilities of both have been fulfilled.
+- 14.13 The University form, Supervisor's/Candidate's Sections, must be signed by the Main Supervisor and then by the student confirming that the responsibilities of both have been fulfilled.
 This form should normally be signed when the student and supervisor are satisfied that the thesis is ready for examination.
 Although the University does advise students to follow the advice of their supervisors in this matter, the decision to submit the thesis is entirely that of the student.
-Equally, students should not assume that a supervisor's agreement to the submission of the thesis guarantees the award. - 15.15 The thesis should be bound as follows: - a) soft bound 'perfect binding' - For a PhD the colour must be either FiberMark Arbelave Library Buckram Shade 531 or Ratchford Heritage Library Buckram Ivy - For an MPhil the colour must be either FiberMark Arbelave Library Buckram Shade 530 or Ratchford Heritage Library Buckram Flame - b) No lettering on cover - c) No. of copies to be submitted: - 1 copy for each examiner - 1 copy for the Chair - Additional copies that do not have to be bound: - 1 copy for the student - 1 copy for each supervisor - 15.16 The student will be liable for the cost of copying and binding the thesis.
+Equally, students should not assume that a supervisor's agreement to the submission of the thesis guarantees the award. - 14.14 The Coventry Candidate's Declaration form REC11 must be completed and signed by the student and signed by the Main Supervisor. - 14.15 The student is required to submit one securely bound soft cover copy of the documentation to be examined per examiner. - 14.16 The student is required to submit an identical electronic copy of the thesis and associated documentation in PDF format to the Research Unit for possible submission to the University's plagiarism detection service. - 14.17 It is the student's responsibility to ensure the reprographic accuracy of each copy of the documentation and representations of any artefacts submitted. - 14.18 The student will be liable for the cost of copying and binding the thesis.

-- 15.17 The copies of the thesis for the examiners and the Chair should be submitted to the RU not less than one month and not more than three months before the intended viva voce date.
-Submission must be accompanied by the signed declaration of supervisor/student. - 15.18 On submitting the thesis to the RU the student will be issued with a receipt.
-The date on the receipt will be taken as the date of submission and will be noted on the Report of Examiners.
-The RU will advise Brunel of the date of submission.
+- 14.19 The copies of the thesis for the examiners should be submitted to the RU not less than one month and not more than three months before the intended viva voce date.
+Submission must be accompanied by the signed declaration of supervisor/student. - 14.20 On submitting the thesis to the RU the student will be issued with a receipt.
+The date on the receipt will be taken as the date of submission and will be noted on the Preliminary and Final Report Forms for Examiners.
 The RU shall arrange for a copy of the thesis to be sent to each of the Examiners.

-16 Examiners
+15 Examiners